 Muddle mint leaves.
 Remove rind and seeds of watermelon slices and puree watermelon in a food processor.

-Place mint and into pitcher with 2 cups pureed watermelon, rum, simple syrup, and lime juice.
+Place mint and into a pitcher with 2 cups pureed watermelon, rum, simple syrup, and lime juice.
 Stir to combine.

 Pour into glasses over ice cubes and garnish with mint and watermelon.

 This refreshing cocktail takes our favorite spring veggie and makes it into the booziest drink around.
 It’s tasty, absolutely beautiful, and surprisingly powerful.
 It’s perfect for your spring date nights or an at-home prep before you go out on the town.

 Muddle cucumber cubes with lime juice in a mixing glass.
 Add gin, St-Germain, simple syrup and ice.